 Where it can be useful is on longer runs or where the route bends in ways acoustic methods struggle with.
 The operator can stop, locate, mark, and continue along the pipe rather than trying to interpret one signal across the whole length.

-Ground Penetrating Radar is the most promising non-invasive option, and we've had real success with it on plastic gas services.
+Ground Penetrating Radar is the most promising non-invasive option, and we've had real success with it on plastic services.
 It works by sending a radar pulse into the ground and reading the reflections from anything with different dielectric properties.
+For a fuller primer on the method, Guideline Geo, who manufacture GPR systems, keep a clear overview of how ground-penetrating radar works.

 It also has the most caveats.
 Three of them matter on a real job.

 Resolution.
 A widely-cited rule of thumb in GPR practice is that a target should be at least roughly 10% of the depth at which it's buried in order to be reliably resolved.
 A 25mm domestic gas service at the IGEM/TD/4 minimum cover of 450mm in a footpath comes out at about 5.6%.
 A 32mm service at the same depth is about 7.1%.
-Both sit below the 10% threshold, and in practice the pipe itself is often invisible.
+A blue water service is deeper again, so it scores worse: a 25mm pipe at 750mm of cover works out around 3.3%.
+All of these sit well below the 10% threshold, and in practice the pipe itself is often invisible.

 What GPR can pick up, in the right conditions, is the disturbed backfill, the "scar" left in the ground when the trench was cut and refilled.
 That scar tells you where the pipe runs even when you can't resolve the pipe itself.